NoroffFEU/development-platforms/src/content/docs/baas/NHost/NHost-case-study.md

 NHost has alot of the same features as other services like Firebase and Supabase, the main difference is that NHost is using a GraphQl database.

-So if your are into working with graphQL, then Nhost is an great alternative to Firebase, supabase and other Baas providers.
+So if your are into working with graphQL, then Nhost is an great alternative to Firebase, supabase or other Baas providers.

-With NHost you can integrate any of your preferred frontend frameworks, and the have made quickstart guides with:
+With NHost you can integrate any of your preferred frontend frameworks, and they have made quickstart guides with:

 - Next.js
 - React